ImmaculatePine/hermitage/README.md

 You can customize the following parameters:

+* `looped` - set it to false if after the last image the first should not be shown
 * `zIndex` - image viewer's z-index property
 * `darkening.opacity` - opacity of darkening layer (0 if it should be disabled)
 * `darkening.styles` - any custom CSS for darkening layer